platformsh/platformsh-docs/docs/src/guides/general/region-migration.md

 * Only selected regions offer European Sovereign hosting.
   If you created a project in a non-Sovereign region you may need to migrate to a Sovereign region.
 * Some regions are running older versions of the Platform.sh orchestration system that offers fewer features.
-  In particular, the `us` and `eu` regions do not offer XL and 2XL plans, self-terminating builds in case of a build process that runs too long, or distributing environments across different grid hosts.
+  In particular, the `us` and `eu` regions don't currently offer XL and 2XL plans, self-terminating builds in case of a build process that runs too long, or distributing environments across different grid hosts.
+  These regions will be updated in the future.
-  If you are on one of those regions and desire those features, migrate to one of the newer regions.
+  If you are on one of those regions and desire those features now, migrate to one of the newer regions.

 ## Scripted migration process